amisq987/OLIST/README.md

 ## Project Objective
 The project aims to ensure the objectives of the business analysis project for sales management—such as optimizing the sales process, increasing revenue and profit, gaining deeper customer insights, enhancing advertising effectiveness, improving user experience, optimizing inventory management, and forecasting market trends.
 Key objectives include:

--**Identify potential issues**: Propose improvements that enhance performance and reduce operational costs.
+- **Identify potential issues**: Propose improvements that enhance performance and reduce operational costs.
--**Analyze customer purchasing behavior** : Include purchase frequency, average order value, and popular product categories.
+- **Analyze customer purchasing behavior** : Include purchase frequency, average order value, and popular product categories.
--**Evaluate sales performance**: Assess overall revenue, revenue by individual products or product groups, and revenue over time (daily, weekly, monthly).
+- **Evaluate sales performance**: Assess overall revenue, revenue by individual products or product groups, and revenue over time (daily, weekly, monthly).
--**Enhance customer experience**: Analyzing customer service metrics such as response time, satisfaction rate, and the number of complaints.
+- **Enhance customer experience**: Analyzing customer service metrics such as response time, satisfaction rate, and the number of complaints.

 ## About the company
 OLIST is a prominent e-commerce platform in Brazil, offering solutions that support businesses in selling online and managing their e-commerce operations.
 As an integrated multi-channel platform, OLIST enables businesses to manage and sell products across multiple e-commerce marketplaces simultaneously.
 This includes major platforms in Brazil such as Mercado Livre, Americanas, and others, helping businesses expand their customer reach.